Nate5524/CarcassonneDB/README.md

     * parentheses for order of operations
     * strings and abbreviated strings as params
     * Remove/label checkboxes
+    * advanced search needs order of operations validation (ex. searching "and x" or "x or")
+    * error handling for mismatched parentheses in advanced search
 * New data
     * gardens (make mandatory through tile interface)
     * tile quantity (mandatory)